 Medical errors have long been a serious problem in healthcare.
 The British Medical Journal calculated that such errors cost the lives of some 250,000 people a year in the United States alone, making them the third leading cause of death there, with a price tag of some USD20 billion a year.

 The hope is that the use of AI in medicine can help cut this staggeringly high error rate.
 Fortunately, research suggests this is a reasonable expectation.
 A report from Harvard University researchers found multiple studies that document the ways in which AI-based systems improve accuracy in diagnosis and treatment decisions, especially when used to supplement physicians’ judgment rather than supplanting it, e.g., in different studies AI systems have been shown to exceed physician-only accuracy in diagnosing cancer in both pathology slides and imaging, as well as in detecting brain hemorrhages that can lead to strokes, reducing both false positThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.